MdSaddamKazmi/CAP/README.md

 ** If you are directly checking this branch ,first deploy to sqlite by using command  "cds deploy --to sqlite:student.db"

-* create a file inside srv folder with naming convention as namespace-service.js  // here the file name is StudentDetails-service.js
+* A file has been created inside srv folder with naming convention as namespace-service.js  // here the file name is StudentDetails-service.js

-* Add the code to update email as firstname + last name + @gmail.com if email field is left blank while creating student record
+* Added the code to update email as firstname + last name + @gmail.com if email field is left blank while creating student record

-* Add the code to increase the strength of school by 1 once the student record is added for that school
+* Added the code to increase the strength of school by 1 once the student record is added for that school

 * use command "cds watch".Check the schoolstrength of a school record.
 * create a record of student and then check the record of school .
 It should have increased by 1